jacobbf/code-writers-workshop/src/cww/index.md

 layout: layouts/cww.njk
 title: Code Writers' Workshop
 description: >
-  A five week workshop run at Index Space in the spring of 2021 where we sincerely asked the question, "How should we make things on the internet?"
+  A five week workshop run at Index Space in the spring of 2021 where we sincerely asked the question, "How should we make things on the internet?" while making something on a internet.
 tools:
   - name: Kirby
     link: https://getkirby.com/